UniversityOfAthens/x11-window-manager/README.md

 client.
 Every client will allocate space for an event queue for each server that it is currently connected to.

 The server manages a set of **resources**, which it then exposes using simple integer IDs.
-If any client knows the ID of a resource, they can freely manipulate it even if some other client had initially created it.
+If any client has access to the ID of a resource, they can freely manipulate it even if some other client had initially created it.
 This is how window managers are implemented: they can move and resize applications because they know their IDs.